-Memorandum to Ben Kempinen, Tim Pierce, and Members of the Standing Committee on Professional Ethics February 26, 2021 unconstitutional.
-107 A rule that permits government officials to punish lawyers for speech that the government determines to be "harmful" or "derogatory or demeaning" is the epitome of an unconstitutional rule.
+Letter to Roy Simon, Chair of Committee on Standards of Attorney Conduct, Ellen Yaroshefsky, Chair, COSAC 8.4(g) Subcommittee, and Justin Chu, Brenda Dorsett, and David Schraver January 15, 2021 Page 25 of 36 unconstitutional.107 A rule that permits government officials to punish lawyers for speech that the government determines to be "harmful" or "derogatory or demeaning" is the epitome of an unconstitutional rule.

-As explained earlier, viewpoint discrimination also occurs when government officials have unbridled discretion to determine the meaning of a statute, rule, or policy in such a way that they can favor particular viewpoints while penalizing other viewpoints.
-The provision of ABA Model Rule 8.4(g) that exempts "legitimate advice or advocacy consistent with these rules" permits such unbridled discretion, as do the terms "harmful," and "derogatory or demeaning."
-108
+As explained earlier, viewpoint discrimination occurs when government officials have unbridled discretion to determine the meaning of a statute, rule, or policy in such a way that they can favor particular viewpoints while penalizing other viewpoints.
+The provision of ABA Model Rule 8.4(g) that exempts "legitimate advice or advocacy consistent with these rules" permits such unbridled discretion, as do the terms "harmful," and "derogatory or demeaning."108